rabbitmq/rabbitmq-server/deps/rabbitmq_consistent_hash_exchange/README.md

-In various scenarios, you may wish to ensure that messages sent to an exchange are consistently and equally distributed across a number of different queues.
+In various scenarios, you may wish to ensure that messages sent to an exchange are consistently and equally distributed across a number of different queues based on the routing key of the message.
 You could arrange for this to occur yourself by using a direct or topic exchange, binding queues to that exchange and then publishing messages to that exchange that match the various binding keys.

 However, arranging things this way can be problematic: